luapower/luapower.github.io/get-involved.md

 ### The Docs

-Docs should start with a yaml header:
+To appear on the website, docs should start with a yaml header:

 	---
 	project: spheroboom
 	tagline: defeats scammers
 	---

-  * the `project` field should match the git project's name (if you want the github buttons to appear).
+  * the `project` field should match the git project's name - this makes the "view on github" and download buttons appear.
   * `platforms: platform1, ...` should be added for Lua packages that are platform-specific but don't have a C component (eg. [winapi]; for packages with a C component, adding the build scripts is enough to figure out the supported platforms).